itsmaheenhasan-stack/MITRE-ATTACK-Detection-Rules/rules/word-spawning-powershell.md

 ## Why it's suspicious
 Word is a narrow-purpose application, its only job is opening and editing documents.
-It has no legitimate reason to ever spawn PowerShell.
+Under normal circumstances, it has no legitimate reason to spawn PowerShell.
 This pattern is the signature of macro-based phishing: a victim opens a malicious document, enables macros, and the embedded VBA code shells out to PowerShell to download or execute the real payload.
 Because Word has no normal workflow that touches PowerShell, this detection